solliancenet/azure-synapse-analytics-workshop-400/day-01/lab02-data-integration-part-2.md

     ![The data flow details icon is highlighted.](media/pipeline-user-profiles-activity-runs.png "Activity runs")

 6. The data flow details displays the data flow steps and processing details.
-In our example, processing time took around 45 seconds to process and output around 15 million rows.
+In our example, processing time took around 30 seconds to process and output around 510k rows.
 You can see which activities took longest to complete.
-The cluster startup time contributed almost three minutes to the total pipeline run.
+The cluster startup time contributed almost three and a half minutes to the total pipeline run.

     ![The data flow details are displayed.](media/pipeline-user-profiles-data-flow-details.png "Data flow details")

 7. Select the `UserTopProductPurchasesASA` sink to view its details.
-We can see that 1,622,203 rows were calculated with a total of 30 partitions.
-It took around six seconds to stage the data in ADLS Gen2 prior to writing the data to the SQL table.
-The total sink processing time in our case was around 45 seconds.
+We can see that 501,795 rows were calculated with a total of 30 partitions.
+It took around 3 seconds to stage the data in ADLS Gen2 prior to writing the data to the SQL table.
+The total sink processing time in our case was around 30 seconds.
 It is also apparent that we have a hot partition that is significantly larger than the others.
 If we need to squeeze extra performance out of this pipeline, we can re-evaluate data partitioning to more evenly spread the partitions to better facilitate parallel data loading and filtering.
 We could also experiment with disabling staging to see if there's a processing time difference.
 Finally, the size of the SQL Pool plays a factor in how long it takes to ingest data into the sink.

     ![The sink details are displayed.](media/pipeline-user-profiles-data-flow-sink-details.png "Sink details")